-The household income that would be required to purchase or rent a new unit in 2025, paying no more than 30% of one's income on housing expenses, and the percentage of electoral area A's projected households (2025) that could afford that housing option was calculated:
+The household income that would be required to purchase or rent a new unit in 2025, paying no more than 30% of one's income on housing expenses, and the percentage of electoral area C's projected households (2025) that could afford that housing option was calculated:

-- To purchase a new single-detached home will require \$134,000 of annual household income.
-About 36% of households will be able to afford to do so under the rapid recovery scenario versus 33% in the slow recovery scenario. - To purchase a new townhouse home will require \$97,000 of annual household income.
-About 54% of households will be able to afford to do so under the rapid recovery scenario versus 50% in the slow recovery scenario. - To purchase a new apartment home will require \$70,000 of annual household income.
-About 70% of households will be able to afford to do so under the rapid recovery scenario versus 66% in the slow recovery scenario. - To rent a new townhouse in the region will require \$91,000 of annual household income.
-About 58% of households will be able to afford to do so in the rapid recovery scenario versus 54% in the slow recovery scenario. - To rent a new apartment in the region will require \$66,000 of annual household income.
-About 73% of households will be able to afford to do so in the rapid recovery scenario versus 69% in the slow recovery scenario.
+- To purchase a new single-family home will require \$134,000 of annual household income.
+About 35% of households will be able to afford to do so under the Rapid Recovery Scenario versus 32% in the Slow Recovery Scenario - To purchase a new townhouse home will require \$97,000 of annual household income.
+About 53% of households will be able to afford to do so under the Rapid Recovery Scenario versus 50% in the Slow Recovery Scenario - To purchase a new apartment home will require \$70,000 of annual household income.
+About 72% of households will be able to afford to do so under the Rapid Recovery Scenario versus 69% in the Slow Recovery Scenario - To rent a new townhouse in the region will require \$91,000 of annual household income.
+About 58% of households will be able to afford to do so in the Rapid Recovery Scenario versus 55% in the Slow Recovery Scenario. - To rent a new apartment in the region will require \$66,000 of annual household income.
+About 75% of households will be able to afford to do so in the Rapid Recovery Scenario versus 72% in the Slow Recovery Scenario.

-The capacity of electoral area A's households to afford new construction will tend to increase slightly in the rapid recovery scenario and will tend to decrease slightly in the slow recovery scenario.
-The overall difference between the two scenarios is not huge, suggesting that the electoral area's housing market is unlikely to be severely impacted by the COVID-19 pandemic.
-In electoral area A, the cost of constructing new townhomes will increase faster than the region's incomes, and the cost of constructing new apartments will tend to increase more slowly.
+The capacity of electoral area C's households to afford new construction would tend to increase slightly in the rapid recovery scenario and would tend to decrease slightly in the slow recovery scenario.
+The overall difference between the two scenarios is not huge, suggesting that the electoral area's housing market is unlikely to be severely impacted by COVID-19.
+In electoral area C, the cost of constructing new townhomes will increase faster than the region's incomes, and the cost of constructing new apartments will tend to increase more slowly.
 This is probably the result of land price increases for patio homes (a particularly desirable type of townhome) being in such short supply and in higher demand than apartments.